Welcome to my stop on the Love in Bloom Giveaway Blog Hop hosted by Bookhounds!

 So what do I have for you on this stop?

-A prize gift package including everything seen in the picture!
+A prize gift package including $10 Amazon Gift Card and a free eBook!
 To enter click on “Enter Giveaway”.

 Alexandra Monroe is a slave smuggler, smuggling slaves north to Tennessee where they can live as free people.
 Her crime is sedition and her punishment, if caught, is death.